Terry's Mountain Rescue posting is refused.

 MOUNTAIN RESCUE.
 APPLICATION DENIED DUE TO LACK OF EXPERIENCE.I looked at the note in disbelief.
 Surely, they had things the wrong way round, I was more senior and experienced than Vinny.
 I saw one of the sergeants in the yard and walked over to him.
 "What's all this, Sarge?"
 I said.
 "Vinny's been accepted over me, that can't be right."

 The sergeant looked at me.
-It was clear that I was angry and the sergeant knew that it was completely out of character.
+It was clear I was angry and the sergeant knew it was completely out of character.
 He looked at the memo.
 "The form you handed in had to be passed to the MT Officer for comment.
 He probably recommended Wilkes over you because he wanted to get rid of him."

 "Well the MTO is a selfish bastard."